Faculty Congress Bylaws

 1. Disclosure Rule

-Any business not routine in nature or any proposal of more than 15 words must be available for review by members at least 48 hours before consideration by the Congress.
+Any business not routine in nature or any motion or proposal of more than 15 words must be available for review by faculty at least 48 hours before consideration by the Congress.
 This rule may be suspended by a two-thirds vote of the Congress members present.

 One-half of the voting members of the Congress shall constitute a quorum.
 Likewise, one-half of the voting members of Congress standing committees shall constitute a quorum.

 The Chairperson of the previous year will preside over the election of a new Chairperson as prescribed in Article II, section 3 of the Charter.

 Standing Committees must be appointed before October 31 of each school year for a term of 24 months.
 Membership on Standing Committees is not restricted to Congress members save that, at the time of appointment, Chairs of Standing Committees shall be Congress members.
 Committee Chairs whose terms of service on the Congress conclude prior to their terms of office as Committee Chair shall continue as ex officio members of the Congress.
 Terms of office will be overlapped so that each year half of the membership will be replaced to provide continuity from year to year.

 The Executive Committee will submit to the Congress a slate of candidates and the name of a recommended Chair.
 Congress members may also submit candidates’ names under the same conditions.
 Members and Chairs of Standing Committees shall be appointed by majority vote of the Congress.